Today's update: Central Illinois coronavirus resources for Monday

 BNPrepared.org: Help for employers, employees, families and visitors to McLean County.
 The site is a joint effort of McLean County Chamber of Commerce, Economic Development Council for the Bloomington-Normal Area and Bloomington-Normal Convention and Visitors Bureau.

-Drive-through testing: Available 9 a.m.-5 p.m. daily at the McLean County Fairgrounds, 1106 Interstate Drive, Bloomington; testing may end early if day's allotment of tests runs out; tests are for first responders, healthcare providers, those over 65 and those with underlying conditions who have respiratory symptoms; IDs required; sponsored by McLean County Health Department, Illinois Department of Public Health, U.S. Department of Health and Human Services.
+Drive-through testing: Available 9 a.m.-5 p.m. daily at the McLean County Fairgrounds, 1106 Interstate Drive, Bloomington; testing may end early if day's allotment of tests runs out; tests are for first responders, healthcare providers, those over 65 and those with underlying conditions, critical infrastructure workers, any individual, all of whom have symptoms; healthcare facility workers and first responders without symptoms; people with mild symptoms in communities with high numbers of COVID-19 hospitalizations; IDs required; sponsored by Illinois Department of Public Health, U.S. Department of Health and Human Services.

 General information: Centers for Disease Control and Prevention, https://www.cdc.gov/coronavirus/2019-nCoV/index.html; McLean County Health Department, https://health.mcleancountyil.gov/708/CORONAVIRUS-COVID-19; Illinois Department of Public Health, http://www.dph.illinois.gov/topics-services/diseases-and-conditions/diseases-a-z-list/coronavirus; Johns Hopkins University, https://coronavirus.jhu.edu/.